 We operate a powerful internet platform in China based on cloud computing to enable our users to quickly access, manage and consume digital media content on the internet.
 In recent years, we have expanded our products and services from PC-based devices to mobile devices in part through pre-installed acceleration plug-ins on mobile phones to further enlarge our user base and offer our users a wider range of access points.
+In addition, we have also started to provide blockchain products and services recently.

 We provide users with quick and easy access to digital media content on the internet through two core products and services, available to users for free and for a subscription fee, respectively.
-Our acceleration products and services include Xunlei Accelerator and our cloud acceleration subscription services (delivered through products such as Green Channel and Offline Accelerator).
+Our acceleration products and services include Xunlei Accelerator and our cloud acceleration subscription services (delivered through our product, Green Channel).
 Benefitting from the large user base accumulated by our core product, Xunlei Accelerator, we have further developed various value-added services to meet a fuller spectrum of our users' digital media content access and consumption needs.
 These value-added products and services include our cloud computing services and online game services.
 In July 2015, we completed the divesture of our entire stake in our online video streaming platform, Xunlei Kankan, to Beijing Nesound International Media Corp., Ltd., an independent third party.